rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: rFerns package

-One should also note that the fully stochastic nature of selecting attributes for building partial ferns guarantees that the attribute space is evenly sampled and all, even marginally relevant attributes are included in the model for large enough number of ferns.
+One should also note that the fully stochastic nature of selecting attributes for building individual ferns guarantees that the attribute space is evenly sampled and thus all, even marginally relevant attributes are included in the model for a large enough ensemble.